 Web design is a component that makes or breaks the first impression of a brand.
 Moreover, the design is not something that’s completed once – it’s a continuous process of improvement.

-The redesign is the process of changing the website’s interface, incorporating new brand identity elements, and changing the functionality.
-Redesigns can be gradual (one feature at a time) or incremental (when you fully change the look and feel of the platform).
+Website Redesigning is the process of changing the website’s interface, incorporating new brand identity elements, and changing the functionality.
+Website Redesigns can be gradual (one feature at a time) or incremental (when you fully change the look and feel of the platform).

 Key Reasons Why a Business should consider a Website Redesign